Let Our 30 Years Of Experience Work For You

 Don’t Let Social Media Ruin Your Bankruptcy Case!

 In the age of social media, your creditors and bankruptcy trustee may look at your social media sites to determine if there are pictures of assets that you failed to report or evidence of income, such as from a second job that you did not disclose.
 Therefore, be certain to be very thorough and provide your bankruptcy attorney with accurate and complete information and be careful what you post.
-Further, please be sure to review all social media sites to make certain that you have not forgotten to disclose any assets or other required information.

 Not being truthful about your income can also hurt your Chapter 13 case.
 In a Chapter 13 bankruptcy, you will be on a payment plan where, depending on the individual circumstances, you will repay some or all of your debts over time before you get a discharge of the balance of what you owe.
 Your payments are partly based on your income and you must report income changes during the bankruptcy to the bankruptcy trustee.
-If you share information online about a new job or a raise but do not inform the trustee, you risk facing negative consequences.
+If you share information online about a new job or a raise, but do not inform the trustee, you risk facing negative consequences.

 Archives